-The company has relationships with external businesses to support the running of the hotels and venues as follows:
+The Company has relationships with external businesses to support the running of the hotels and venues as follows:

-- Arrangements to supply agency workers to supplement hotel staffing needs, as and when required. - Arrangements for the supply of goods and services (some by contractors) to the company's properties.
+- Arrangements to supply agency workers to supplement hotel staffing needs, as and when required. - Arrangements for the supply of goods and services (some by contractors) to the hotels.

-Our code of conduct and policies relating to the prevention of modern slavery
+Our Code of Conduct and Policies relating to the prevention of Modern Slavery